-Gold Aura will focus its investment on exploration projects with the potential of generating exploration success and gold production opportunities which have the capacity of deriving high returns on investment.
-The company will seek joint-venture partners to further develop its Papua New Guinea tenements.
+Gold Aura will focus its investment on exploration projects with the potential of generating exploration success in near or existing gold production opportunities have the capacity of deriving high returns on investment.
+The company will be seeking joint venture partners to further develop its Papua New Guinea tenements.